North American Airlines: Services

 As a certified United States Department of Defense air carrier, NAA provided military personnel and their dependents air transportation to destinations not served by commercial airlines.
 North American was the first airline to provide the capability of the Boeing 767 aircraft to the United States Military in 2002.
 NAA operated military transport flights out of Dallas/Ft.
 Worth Airport and other locations.

 The carrier maintained a long-standing wet lease relationship with Air Jamaica, providing wet-leased 767 aircraft and crew for the airline's Kingston-New York service.
 In the summer of 2007, Air Jamaica increased its dependence on North American Airlines' services as the Jamaican company struggled to cope with higher-than-expected demand.

 North American Airlines also operated charter cargo service to Gibraltar in co-operation with the Odyssey Marine Exploration.

-North American Airlines also served as then Senator Barack Obama’s campaign carrier, flying him, his staff and the press through Election Day.
+North American Airlines also served as then Senator Barack Obama' campaign carrier, flying him, his staff and the press through Election Day.
 When he was named the Democratic nominee, the aircraft, a Boeing 757, underwent a major overhaul.
 The interior was fitted with 4 captains chairs, a table with seating for 4, as well as 16 business class seats for staff.
-In addition, the exterior was repainted with the campaign logo and slogan “Change We Can Believe In”.
+In addition, the exterior was repainted with the campaign logo and slogan "Change We Can Believe In".